Mohammad Barghouti

-Mohammad Barghouti (محمد برغوثي) was the Minister of Local Government in the Palestinian Authority coalition cabinet.
-He held the post of Labor Minister in the previous cabinet.
+Mohammad Barghouti (محمد برغوثي; born 1968) is a Palestinian politician.
+He served as the Minister of Labour in the first Haniyeh government and as the Minister of Local Government in the second Haniyeh government.

 Barghouti was arrested by Israel on 29 June 2006 as part of Israel's Operation Summer Rains.
 Bargouti was on his way to a village north of Ramallah when his car was stopped by jeeps and placed under arrest.
 He was released on 14 August 2006.